CeriW/pokediscoverer/README.md

 - In your terminal, ensure you have the necessary npm packages installed by running `npm install`
 - `npm start` will then run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Legal

+All pokemon info displayed is Copyright The Pokémon Company.